rahulgkatre/tesseract/README.md

 - Support for accelerator frameworks like CUDA, HIP/ROCm, Metal, WebGPU, etc.
     - Use codegen or LLVM targets to generate device specific code
-    - Target as many platform specific instructions/functions as possible (e.g. fused muladd / WMMA)
+    - Target as many platform specific instructions/functions as possible (e.g. SIMD, FMA, MMA)
-- Support for other deep learning compiler IRs like StableHLO, MLIR, Triton-IR
-    - Take advantage of optimizations implemented by teams developing XLA, etc.
-    - Be able to run Tesseract on closed-source hardware (e.g. TPU)
-- Python/C interface
-    - Use JIT compilation to take advantage of type guards in this library
-    - Load and unload data from NumPy / C array to support existing codebases and pipelines
 - Nerual network library
     - Module architecture
     - Drop-in replacement for PyTorch (the nn namespace)
     - Support existing neural network formats like ONNX, PyTorch
     - Convert files to Tesseract tensor definitions
+- Python/C interface
+    - Use JIT compilation to take advantage of type guards in this library
+    - Load and unload data from NumPy / C array to support existing codebases and pipelines
+- Support for other deep learning compiler IRs like StableHLO, MLIR, Triton-IR
+    - Be able to run Tesseract on closed-source hardware (e.g. TPU)
 - Distributed computing
     - Multiple GPUs
     - Multiple computers with multiple GPUs